 This is one of the main fun facts about Australia.
 On Australia Day, if anyone switches the radio on to any station other than Triple J, he is not a genuine Aussie then.
 Millions of listeners tune it to know the song that has been voted as number one, even in the middle of their Aussie Barbie!

-Typical Australian food on Christmas is seafood.
+An Australian tradition for Christmas is eating seafood.
 Since Christmas time falls in summer, lobster, prawns, tuna, salmon and abalone are main cuisines.
 The desert is usually Pavola with its soft meringue with fruit and cream filling.
 Other Australian famous food is Vegemite.
 It is a black spread made from yeast extract plus salt put in sandwiches or on toasts.
 It has a genuine Australian food name.
 Aussies are also into lamingtons, meat pies, fish and chips, and sausage sizzles.
 The weirdest food tradition in Australia is the fact that they eat their national animals.
 Yes!
 They eat kangaroos!
 For more information about Australian traditions in Christmas, check our "Various Christmas Traditions Around the Globe" blog

 Marking the Australian and New Zealand Army Corps (ANZAC) in WWI takes place annually on April 25th.
 One of the interesting facts about Australia is that they make Anzac biscuits (cookies) to recall the diet during WWI at the Battle of Gallipoli.
 Australian people also do prayers at dawn, Church services and parades as recognition for those who served their country.